aashimawadhwa/Js-projects/word counter/README.md

-## this will count all the words you will wwrite in the textarea.
+## this will count all the words you will write in the textarea.